cabraham/Books/designingdataintensiveapplications.md

 #### Advantages of LSM trees

+Write-amplication
+: the effect of one write to the database resulting in multiple writes tot he disk over the course of the database's lifetime

+In write-heavy applications, the more writes to disk, the fewer writes per second it can handle within the available disk bandwidth

 - LSM generally have fewer write operations overall compared to B-tree.
   - This is because B-tree has to write to the WAL first, then update the page, and maybe even create new pages